-"Partial Amendment of the Ministerial Ordinance Specifying the Amount to be Attributed to the National Government pursuant to the provisions of Article 14 of the Supplementary Provisions of the Law for fiscal 2023 and fiscal 2024(Ordinance No.3 of the Ministry of Internal Affairs and Communications, and the Ministry of Finance, 2023)" was promulgated on 6 December 2023, and "Ministerial Ordinance Specifying the Amount to be Attributed to the National Government pursuant to the provisions of Article 14 of the Supplementary Provisions of the Law for fiscal 2023 and fiscal 2024 (Ordinance No.1 of the Ministry of Internal Affairs and Communications, and the Ministry of Finance, 2020)" was amended.
+In connection with the attribution of the JFM's management account reserve for interest rate volatility, etc. in accordance with the provisions of Article 14 of the Supplementary Provisions of the Law, in fiscal 2024, the JFM will reverse 230 billion yen from the management account reserve for interest rate volatility and transfer the same amount to the national treasury, in accordance with the "Ministerial Ordinance Specifying the Amount to be Attributed to the National Government pursuant to the provisions of Article 14 of the Supplementary Provisions of the Law for fiscal 2024 (Ordinance No.1 of the Ministry of Internal Affairs and Communications, and the Ministry of Finance, 2020)."
+The ministerial ordinance was amended by the "Ministerial Ordinance for Partial Revision of the Ministerial Ordinance for Specifying the Amount to be Attributed to the National Government pursuant to the provisions of Article 14 of the Supplementary Provisions of the Law for fiscal 2023 and fiscal 2024 (Ordinance No. 2 of the Ministry of Internal Affairs and Communications, and the Ministry of Finance, 2024)."
+As mentioned above, 30 billion yen was reversed in the six-month period ended 30 September 2024.